raspy135/Qun-synthesizer/firmware/README.md

 esptool.py --port /dev/cu.SLAB_USBtoUART write_flash 0x230000 qun_v101.bin
 ```

 7. If you stall at  `Connecting......____`, then the board is not in firmware uploading mode.
 8. Press "RST" button to reboot the board.
 You should be able to see firmware version in the booting message.
 ```
 QUN V1.01
 ```

+### Troubleshooting with OS X firmware update

+1. "Command not found" when I execute esptool.py : esptool.py was not installed properly.
+See the messages in homebrew.
+2. I don't see `/dev/cu.SLAB_USBtoUART` : Driver installation was failed, or, cable issue.
+Make sure you are using two cables, and you are using right microUSB cable.
+Some cheap USB cables don't have data lines.
+3. "File not found" error : Probably you specify wrong path to the downloaded firmware.
+Please note the file path is case sensitive.

+If you keep having the issue, please email to info@nunomo.com.